 When you apply for a university in Europe, your grades will be transferred into ECTS credits and calculated.
 If you lack the necessary credits, you will not be admitted into the university.
 So ensure that you have sufficient credits.
 If you lack the necessary credits, you can try enrolling in some certified courses offered at special institutions which can be converted into European credits.
 In general, a good GPA is a very good qualifier.

 Keep the necessary documents ready

 It is important that you check the rules and regulations of the country and university you choose to study in and keep the necessary documents ready.
-Generally, European countries require the passport, a proof of English language certificate and bank statements proving that you have sufficient funds.
+Generally, European countries require the passport, proof of English language certificate and bank statements proving that you have sufficient funds.
 Apart from these, different countries require different additional certificates.
-Ensure you have all of them to avoid last-minute hassle.
+Ensure you have all of them to avoid the last-minute hassle.